 (Success Tip #1: Get a new photo challenge for each week of the year.)

 As far as the point of it goes, it’s best to let everyone have their own opinion.
-I for one have used both systems for many years and the only thing I've learned from it is that I need to become a better photographer because nor Canon or Nikon will make one.
+I for one have used both systems for many years and the only thing I've learned from it is that I need to become a better photographer because neither Canon or Nikon will make me a better photographer.

 First of all, it's important to note that photographers asking this question either have no problem switching from one system to another, or are in the process of upgrading from an entry level DSLR or a compact camera.